-Easy roll-up design, carrying straps, and accessory pocket.
+Features an easy roll-up design, carrying straps, and a handy accessory pocket.
 The canvas cover easily wipes clean.
 Available in 3 sizes to accommodate most campers.

 On the pricey side.
 A bit heavy/bulky to transport.
 Some users say it sags in the middle.